ni/flexrio/docs/userhdlworkflow/User_HDL_Workflow.md

     * The pipeline has a <b>commit_message</b> variable which shows up on all of the files that are pushed to GitHub.
 As you are developing and pushing to main in AzDO, those commit messages will not show on GitHub.
 Make sure you have a good commit message that describes all of the changes that are being pushed into the release branch.
 It is ideal for you to have more incremental AzDO release branch pushes rather than one mega-push that contains lots of changes.
     * Optionally review the release branch in AzDO
 3. Push to GitHub
-    * This is not supported in the AzDO pipeline yet becuase it requires a user's GitHub credentials
+    * This is not supported in the AzDO pipeline yet because it requires a user's GitHub credentials
     * Here are the steps to manually run the push script:
         > git clone https://ni@dev.azure.com/ni/DevCentral/_git/hw-flexrio
         >